Current NAT Directors:

 Consistent with the founding principles of NAT, Ian, as the only neurotypical Director, is not involved with NAT’s strategy but his role is to manage financial and other technical aspects on behalf of the autistic team.

-Dinah Murray is an independent researcher with a PhD on the topic of Language and Interests; a campaigner, a former support worker for people with varied learning disabilities including autism and a former tutor for Birmingham University’s distance learning courses on autism (adults) tutoring practitioners.
-Her autism related work has been published in Autism, in Good Autism Practice, Autonomy, a number of books and on-line; she has presented at numerous conferences on varied themes related to autism.
+Dinah Murray was an independent researcher with a PhD on the topic of Language and Interests; a campaigner, a support worker for people with varied learning disabilities including autism and a tutor for Birmingham University’s distance learning courses on autism (adults) tutoring practitioners.
+Her autism related work has been published in Autism, in Good Autism Practice, Autonomy, a number of books and on-line; she presented at numerous conferences on varied themes related to autism.